saflo76/shellkit/README.md

 ``sk-btrfs-snap`` is a pratical script to create, prune and maintain date tagged BTRFS file system's snapshots, being as implicit as possible for handy usage.
-The simplest execution, specifying just subvolumes, creates the respective date tagged snapshot for each one.
+The simplest execution, specifying just subvolumes, creates the respective date tagged snapshot for each of them.
 ```
 [/v1/local] $ sudo sk-btrfs-snap @root @home